 (1982) Dir.
 Enzo G. Castellari

-*** / Amazon Image - AThe Bronx in 1990 is--as envisioned by an Italian in 1982--a war zone.
-As the haves hustle around on their 9-5 circuits in lower Manhattan, the have-nots either drink and stagger in the rubble or rumble in gangs over their little piece of ground, their "turf."
-All is in a kind of uneasy balance between Bronx turfs, no-man's lands between them, and the cops' monitoring the outskirts to make sure haves and haves not never meet.
-But then comes Ann (Stefania Girolami), a rich heiress (to the "Manhattan Corporation") who escapes her bodyguards like in Sullivan's Travels, to find out what life is like for the haven'ts.
-Her dad sends troops and cops, armed with flame throwers, come in to find her, but she's almost immediately shacking up with the Che-esque pretty boy gang leader named Trash (Mark Gregory).
-If you've seen John Carpenter's 1995's Escape From LA, it's more or less the same plot, with the sympathies reversed!
-(Snake is played by Vic Morrow here - and named Hammer! while Fred Williamson is the Ogre, Trash's opposite number in the farther uptown gang (played by Pam Grier in L.A.).
-Hammer tries to trick Trash and the Ogre into fighting by killing their members and leaving gang signs lying around after he kills members from each gang, but they're both too sly to fall for that!
-Alas, there's a traitor in Trash's midst determined to fan the flames...
+*** / Amazon Image - AThe Bronx in 1990 is, as envisioned in this Castellari classic, a zone run by "the Riders", i.e. tough biker gangs --a kind of Escape from NY/Warriors wasteland.
+The cops' monitoring the outskirts to make sure haves and haves not never meet.
+But then across the bridge runs Ann (Stefania Girolami), a rich heiress (to the "Manhattan Corporation") who escapes her bodyguards like in Sullivan's Travels, to find refuge in the arms of the charismatic Swan-style gang leader, Trash (Mark Gregory).
+If you've seen John Carpenter's 1995's Escape From LA, it's more or less the same plot, with the sympathies reversed.
+The Snake Plissken is played by Vic Morrow here - and named Hammer! while Fred Williamson is the Ogre, Trash's opposite number in the farther uptown gang.
+Hammer tries to trick Trash and the Ogre into fighting by killing each other, but they're both too sly to fall for that, so they send in the flame throwers.

 |Where are you, Joe (Walsh)?|